Article 18 — Cointegration Pairs Trading on NSE: An Educational Walkthrough

 }).dropna()

-# Regress RELIANCE on ONGC
+# Regress Stock A on Stock B

-X = sm.add_constant(df["ongc"])
+X = sm.add_constant(df["stock_b"])

-model = sm.OLS(df["reliance"], X).fit()
+model = sm.OLS(df["stock_a"], X).fit()

-beta = model.params["ongc"] # hedge ratio
+beta = model.params["stock_b"] # hedge ratio

 Step 2: ADF test on residuals

-residuals = df["reliance"] - beta * df["ongc"] - model.params["const"]
+residuals = df["stock_a"] - beta * df["stock_b"] - model.params["const"]

 adf_stat, p_value, *_ = adfuller(residuals)